-Whether you are interested in domestic policy or international affairs, thinking about a career at the local, state, national, or international level, or planning to enter graduate school, Rockefeller College will provide you with the tools you need to succeed and achieve your career goals.
-Rockefeller provides professional education through the Master of Public Administration (MPA) program and its newly launched Master of International Affairs (MIA) program.
+Whether you are interested in domestic policy or international affairs, thinking about a career at the local, state, national, or international level, Rockefeller College will provide you with the tools you need to succeed and achieve your career goals.
+Rockefeller provides professional education through the Master of Public Administration (MPA) program and Master of International Affairs (MIA) program.

 To receive information directly from the Admissions Department, click here.

 In what ways does Rockefeller College’s Master of International Affairs (MIA) program differ from other international affairs programs?

 We offer our students a highly flexible program that can be tailored to suit their particular goals.
 Our classes tend to be small, usually with fewer than fifteen students in a classroom.
 In order to accommodate the needs of working professionals, we offer all of our core courses in the evenings.
 These courses are designed in a way that allows students who may be out of town to join the class by videoconference.
 The program’s location in Albany, the state capital of New York, offers many advantages: we’re within easy reach of global hubs, such as New York City and Washington, DC, but by being in a smaller city, we’re able to offer our students a program that is much more affordable than others in terms of both tuition and living costs.